DipHE Person-Centred Counselling

 1. Students will choose an audio-recorded session from those conducted with peers throughout the semester to submit as evidence of their competent person-centred counselling practice.

-3. Students will keep evaluation records of weekly 30 minute practice sessions with peers in triads/tetrads, a minimum of six of which should be signed by the observing tutor.
+3. Students will keep evaluation records of weekly 30-minute practice sessions with peers in triads/tetrads, a minimum of two of which should be signed by the observing tutor.

 Want to know more?